Cacti/documentation/RRDtool-Specific-Features.md

 sources on a graph.
 They are typically used to represent legend values on the graph.
 The output format of these numbers are controlled by a printf-like format string.
 Cacti enables you to keep a global list of these strings that can be applied to any graph item throughout Cacti.
+You can see the list of available formats described on the [RRDtool Website](https://oss.oetiker.ch/rrdtool/doc/rrdgraph_graph.en.html#PRINT).

 ### Creating a GPRINT Preset